jam1015/vim-slime-ext-neovim/README.md

 config = function()

-	==setting the
-	vim.g.slime_target_send = "slime_neovim#send"
+    --	setting the functions used to send text to the ones defined in this plugin; required by vim-slime-ext-plugins vim.g.slime_target_send = "slime_neovim#send"
 	vim.g.slime_target_config = "slime_neovim#config"
     -- recommended to show status bars to be able to see terminal job id and pid (is the Neovim default) vim.opt.laststatus = 2

-	-- allows use of PID rather than internal job_id for config see note below this codeblock vim.g.slime_input_pid = 1
+	-- allows use of PID rather than internal job_id for config see note below this codeblock vim.g.slime_input_pid = 0

-    -- this plugin overrieds the terminal status line to show the terminals job id and pid on the right side vim.g.ruled_terminal = 0
+    -- override status bar of terminal to show pid and job id vim.g.override_status = 1

+    -- show position info as the `ruler` setting does vim.g.ruled_terminal = 0
     --